+The perfect walking shoe makes your walks more comfortable, helps prevent injuries and allows you to get more steps every day.
 Every sport has its own set of equipment that helps participants perform their best.
 Golfers need the right clubs, baseball players need the right gloves, and race cars need the right tires.
-For walkers, choosing the right walking shoe is critical for getting more steps and walking further while feeling great and keeping comfortable.
+For walkers, choosing the right walking shoe is critical for getting more steps and hitting your 10,000 step or other goal while feeling great and keeping comfortable.

 Whether you’re just starting a walking program or trying to hit an impressive step goal, choosing the right shoes can help protect your knees and feet.
 (More on knee protection from the Pacer Blog) Here’s how to find the right shoe for you!

 Picking the right shoe for you is so important that it’s noted by even the most prestigious health organizations.
 Shoes, like tires on a car, can lead to a long and happy road of walking or pit stops in the form of doctor’s visits and injuries.

 Don’t have Pacer yet?
 Download Pacer for free (on mobile)!

 Use these tips from the Mayo Clinic to understand what to look for.

 - Know your foot type.
 Are your arches low, high, or neutral?
 Your arch type determines the type of arch support you need, the support for the rear-foot you need, and what levels of stabilization and cushioning you need in your shoes.